mesosphere-backup/tweeter-go/README.md

 kubectl create -f kubernetes.yaml
 ```

-By default, `kubernetes.yaml` assumes you have 3 public slave nodes and want 1 Oinker instance on each.
-With this configuration, Oinker can be reached on the default HTTP port (80) through the public slave DNS URL.
-On AWS, the DNS should automatically handle round-robin for requests to Oinker.
+By default, `kubernetes.yaml` assumes you have 3 public slave nodes and want 1 Tweeter instance on each.
+With this configuration, Tweeter can be reached on the default HTTP port (80) through the public slave DNS URL.
+On AWS, the DNS should automatically handle round-robin for requests to Tweeter.
 Load Balancing could also be configured, using AWS Elastic Load Balancing.

 ## Usage

 Visit the home page at http://localhost:8080/

-Enter handle &amp; message &amp; hit Oink.
+Enter handle &amp; message &amp; hit Tweet.

-See past oinks on the right-hand side of the home page.
+See past tweets on the right-hand side of the home page.

 ## Future